AlexITC/upsolving/README.md

 # upsolving
 Upsolving is a project related to competitive programming, it allows to find what problems have you tried in some online judges like Codeforces or TJU

+Requisites:
+- Ruby 2.2.3
+- Mechanize gem

 To find what problems have you tried in Codeforces run the file 'codeforces_upsolving.rb':

- ruby codeforces_upsolving.rb
+- ruby codeforces_upsolving.rb

 In case you got errors related to mechanize, try to install the gem using this command:

- gem install mechanize
+- gem install mechanize

 This is a sample output for my account:

 Logged in